Best Christmas Cozy Mystery Books - Festive Whodunits

 The Mistletoe Murder: And Other Stories by P. D. James

-more Christmasy short stories this is the collection called the mistletoe murder and other stories by PD James again not all of them are Christmasy in this collection but I think at least one or two
+More Christmasy short stories, this is the collection called the mistletoe murder and Other Stories by PD James, again, not all of them are Christmasy in this collection, but I think at least one or two

-I love her short stories as well as her longer novels and this is a great read I'm looking forward to returning to this actually because I think I read it a couple of years ago first
+I love her short stories as well as her longer novels, and this is a great read.
+I'm looking forward to returning to this, actually, because I think I read it a couple of years ago first

 9. A Child's Christmas in Wales

-a child's Christmas in Wales by Dylan Thomas is just a family favorite of hours at Christmas time I absolutely love to listen to Dylan Thomas reading this it's such a wonderful listen
+A Child's Christmas in Wales by Dylan Thomas is just a family favorite of hours at Christmastime.
+I absolutely love to listen to Dylan Thomas reading this; it's such a wonderful listen

-I think because it is such a poetic tale and reading and hearing it in his voice is really special so yes this is the Christmas classic for me.
+I think because it is such a poetic tale, and reading and hearing it in his voice is really special, so yes, this is the Christmas classic for me.

 10. The Ultimate Christmas Cracker

-And then next up I love the um Christmas crackers that john Julius Norwich would compile every Christmas I think it started as a personal project that he would do he'd make selections from the commonplace book that he kept throughout the year
+And then next up, I love the um Christmas crackers that John Julius Norwich would compile every Christmas.
+I think it started as a personal project that he would do, he'd make selections from the commonplace book that he kept throughout the year

 He also ended up putting in his own Christmas crackers I've bought a few of his Christmas crackers sadly the last one was in 2018 he died that year um which was very sad but then they brought out this ultimate Christmas cracker which has sort of collected the best of his Christmas crackers through the years I think he was creating them from the 1970s or something like that.

-So it was a real feature of his Christmas and something that came to be shared amongst so many people as well I love reading commonplace books at Christmastime and books that have little extracts
+So it was a real feature of his Christmas and something that came to be shared amongst so many people as well.
+I love reading commonplace books at Christmastime and books that have little extracts

-I mean they're not necessarily Christmasy or festive extracts that's not the point of them they're just entertaining amusing interesting stories quotes short little snippets that are compiled in a single volume
+I mean, they're not necessarily Christmasy or festive extracts, that's not the point of them, they're just entertaining, amusing, interesting stories, quotes, short little snippets that are compiled in a single volume

-and this book has collected the best of them I think it's a really good Christmassy read so again one that I would recommend.
+And this book has collected the best of them.
+I think it's a really good Christmassy read, so again, one that I would recommend.

 11. Christmas Pudding

-and I just don't think it's one of her best works and not all of it is you know especially festive but there's a really funny scene involving Christmas stockings where the guests are staying in this big country house and the master of the house insists on upon sort of filling the Christmas stockings
+And I just don't think it's one of her best works, and not all of it is, you know especially festive but there's a really funny scene involving Christmas stockings where the guests are staying in this big country house and the master of the house insists on upon sort of filling the Christmas stockings

-and his rather terrifying sight to the poor guests who are often woken up in the early hours of the morning by him not so silently finishing their stockings it's just really funny.
+And his rather terrifying sight to the poor guests who are often woken up in the early hours of the morning by him not so silently finishing their stockings, it's just really funny.

-I do recommend reading this but if this is your first Nancy Mitford I do think that she's written better books like The Pursuit of Love and Love in a Cold Climate so don't expect this to be the best of hers but it still is a fun entertaining read over Christmas
+I do recommend reading this, but if this is your first Nancy Mitford, I do think that she's written better books like The Pursuit of Love and Love in a Cold Climate, so don't expect this to be the best of hers, but it still is a fun, entertaining read over Christmas

-if you like evil and war then I would definitely recommend giving Nancy Mitford ago there's a bit of similarity in their writing styles especially perhaps in her earlier work but yes I do recommend this one.
+If you like evil and war, then I would definitely recommend giving Nancy Mitford a go.
+There's a bit of similarity in their writing styles especially perhaps in her earlier work but yes, I do recommend this one.

-12. The adventure of the blue carbuncle 1892: Sherlock Holmes in
+12. The adventure of the blue carbuncle, 1892: Sherlock Holmes in

-I really enjoy it I'm a huge Sherlock for Sherlock Holmes fan anyway so that's part of the reason why I listen to this one every Christmas it's a real favorite.
+I really enjoy it, I'm a huge Sherlock for Sherlock Holmes fan anyway, so that's part of the reason why I listen to this one every Christmas, it's a real favorite.

 13. Christmas with Dull People

-and then daunt books also compiled so you can see that this little volume which is called Christmas with Dole People is a collection of Christmas Christmasy short stories by Saki who is such a gifted short story writer and a lot of.
+And then daunt books also compiled so you can see that this little volume, which is called Christmas with Dole People, is a collection of Christmas Christmasy short stories by Saki, who is such a gifted short story writer and a lot of.

-But a lot of these short stories are very entertaining they're really funny they're about people behaving rather badly at Christmas time and they just really put a smile on my face they're very entertaining reads.
+But a lot of these short stories are very entertaining, they're really funny, they're about people behaving rather badly at Christmas time, and they just really put a smile on my face; they're very entertaining reads.

 14. Murder In The Snow

-Then this is a book I haven't read yet but it's on my cozy Christmas to-be-read pile and it is Murder in the Snow a cocktail Christmas mystery by Gladys Mitchell
+Then this is a book I haven't read yet, but it's on my cozy Christmas to-be-read pile, and it is Murder in the Snow, a cocktail Christmas mystery by Gladys Mitchell

-I have to admit that the cover really caught my eye but Mrs. Bradley has gone to spend Christmas in the Cotswolds.
+I have to admit that the cover really caught my eye, but Mrs. Bradley has gone to spend Christmas in the Cotswolds.

-And of course, a mystery unfolds and this just sounds like quite a fun gentle cozy sort of reading so this is what I'm looking forward to curling up with myself for the first time this December.
+And of course, a mystery unfolds, and this just sounds like quite a fun, gentle, cozy sort of reading, so this is what I'm looking forward to curling up with myself for the first time this December.

-15. Miss Read's Christmas Tales: Village Christmas, the Christmas Mouse
+15. Miss Read's Christmas Tales: Village Christmas, The Christmas Mouse

 Miss Read's Christmas Tales: Village Christmas, the Christmas Mouse by Miss Read